ibm-cloud-docs/workload-protection/getting-started.md

 | [Scan container images](/docs/workload-protection?topic=workload-protection-pipeline)             | You can scan container images for vulnerabilities, and other violations.  |
 | [Configure a rule](/docs/workload-protection?topic=workload-protection-manage_rules)                  | You can create a `Detection Rule` to detect and respond to anomalous runtime activity.  \n You can create a rule to specify which image versions can be used. |
 | [Review your Compliance results](https://docs.sysdig.com/en/docs/sysdig-secure/posture/compliance/){: external}        | The Compliance module relies on persisting the resources in an inventory; this enhanced resource visibility and full-context prioritization drives remediation and resolution of violations.|
-{: caption="Table 1.
-Tasks to secure your environment" caption-side="bottom"}
+{: caption="Tasks to secure your environment" caption-side="bottom"}

 ## Next steps
 {: #getting-started-secure-next-step}